Fiona-T/walk-well/README.md

 -   expand the Events section so that each event could have its own 'click through' page where the user can view much more detailed information than currently shown in the Events Table
 -   create a dedicated page for the More Reading section and movee it off the home page, as this section will grow over time as more articles are added.
 This would require a restructure of the home page.
 -   A more intuitive hamburger menu that changes to an X to close it if the user clicks it but does not want to select one of the pages.
+-   Expand the gallery section on the Events page so that it is more interactive, for example an image carousel, or allow user to zoom in on an image by clicking on it.

 ## Technology
 ---